Jock Palfreeman

-Jock Palfreeman (born 13 November 1986) is an Australian who was convicted of murder and sentenced to 20 years in a Bulgarian prison.
-Palfreeman was serving in the British Army at the time of the incident.
+Jock Palfreeman is an Australian citizen known for defending two Romani boys with a knife from a group that was physically assaulting them.
+In the altercation Palfreeman was hit with concrete pavement tiles before fatally stabbing Andrei Monov; he was later convicted of murder.
+Palfreeman was sentenced to 20 years in a Bulgarian prison but was released after 13.

 The event

 In the early hours of 28 December 2007, 21-year-old Jock Palfreeman was involved in an incident during which Bulgarian student Andrei Monov was fatally stabbed.
 According to the case file, Monov received a single stab wound to the side of his chest, while 19-year-old Antoan Zahariev received a slash wound to the side of his torso.
 Palfreeman was injured after being hit in the head and arm with pieces of concrete pavement tiles.

 Monov and Zahariev had been out with over a dozen other youths.
 Palfreeman claimed he saw the group chase two Roma.
 When he saw the group start attacking one of the Roma, he ran across a downtown square to help the victim.
 When the attack then turned on him, he pulled a knife from his pocket and waved it around to scare the youths away.
 However, instead of running away the youths continued to attack him as he tried to move the group away from the Roma.

 Palfreeman admitted carrying a large butterfly knife when he went out drinking in Sofia.

-After being arrested, Palfreeman told the police that he was living in a sack in Borisova Gardens and that he didn't know the name of the English couple he had been with that night.
-In fact, he was living at their house at Madjare, 60 km from Sofia.
-This allowed Lindsay Welsh, who had been present at the murder, to leave the country the next day.
-She was never questioned by police nor did she appear at court.
-Palfreeman did not provide the details until told by Graham Saunders that Welsh had left the country.
-When Welsh made a statement about the events that night, she claimed she had seen nothing as she was helping someone recharge the credit on a mobile phone.
-Graham Saunders spoke to Palfreeman before he was interviewed by the police, and claims he had left his girlfriend with Palfreeman and gone to a hotel for the night.
-He therefore claimed he hadn't seen anything or had any involvement.